-Tami also describes how consultants provide companies with a safer way to test new concepts.
+Tami describes how consultants provide companies with a safer way to test new concepts.
 Often times executives at large companies are faced with excessive bureaucracy or reputation risk that prevents them from taking risks.
 Consultants and agencies are willing and able to bear the risk and do the hard work of putting new ideas in front of customers and creating a great user experience in the face of business and legal requirements.

 Tami shares how she tells clients when their ideas are bad and how she educates them about her recommended methodologies and strategies, including a great story about how she got into a heated debate with a client in the middle of their office.
 She stresses the importance of understanding the client’s priorities and building trust:

 One of the most challenging aspects of consulting is getting new clients.
-Tami tells a story about how she asked someone in her network for a referral and landed the client, and shares how she positions her LinkedIn profile to attract new opportunities, and says that extensions with existing clients should not be overlooked:
+Tami tells a story about how she asked someone in her network for a referral and landed the client, shares how she positions her LinkedIn profile to attract new opportunities, and says that extensions with existing clients should not be overlooked:

 You’ll learn a lot from this interview about starting a consulting practice and building trust with clients.
 Here are the highlights:

 - Tami describes the various services consultants can provide to clients (6:30)